8 Health Benefits Of Copper, Deficiency Signs, & Side Effects

 Copper is one important ingredient of enzymes that activate the brain’s neurotransmitters.
 New research indicates that adequate copper levels are essential to brain health.
 The brain takes in 20 percent of the oxygen you inhale.
 And since most copper in the body is found in the brain, the organ sure needs adequate copper (1).

 Neurodegeneration in adults is often linked to an imbalance in copper levels.
-Also, a couple of the symptoms of copper deficiency are the inability to concentrate and poor mood.
+Also, the symptoms of copper deficiency include the inability to concentrate, lack of positivity, and poor mood which affects the overall wellness and happiness of a person.

 2. Boosts Your Joint And Bone Health